Absolventa/api-docs/azubi/pull_api.md

   <li>Job offers present in the feed that are already published on our platform will be updated according to the provided information.</li>
   <li>Job offers not present in the feed anymore but published on our platform will be quit.</li>
 </ul>
+Note that job offers can only be published if the booked contract allows for it.
+If a job offer is still present in a feed after its runtime as specified by the contract is over, it will be treated as a new job offer (and hence get newly published if the contract still allows for it).

 ### Sample Data Format